MHickey2/Wannabe-Healthy/README.md

 <br/>

-  Ons smaller screens, there is a hamburger menu where the navigation items appear in a collapsable dropdown menu.
+On smaller screens, there is a hamburger menu where the navigation items appear in a collapsable dropdown menu.
+The image is also included in the menu.

 <br>